 “Good use has been made of the shell of the building while retaining many original features and the project represents an imaginative and constructive use of an historic building.
 This is an enterprising entry worthy of formal recognition.”

 Another judge, Mike Ashworth who visited the development on a separate occasion, added: “This is an impressive scheme, bringing a structure of significance in a true railway town back to a new life that is sustainable and maintainable.
 There is much to commend.”

-Anne Rowlands added: “We’re delighted that the work undertaken to restore the engine shed has been recognised by the National Railway Heritage Awards.
+Anne Rowlands added: “We’re delighted that the work undertaken to restore the engine shed was recognised by the National Railway Heritage Awards.